.

 LigoLab Partners with Law & Forensics to Offer Audit Services

-Security and regulatory compliance are crucial to ensuring an organization's cybersecurity posture is robust and resilient, so in addition to offering Enhanced Backup Services, LigoLab has also partnered with Law & Forensics, a global legal engineering firm dedicated to helping organizations identify vulnerabilities, mitigate risks, and achieve compliance with industry-specific regulations and standards
+Security and regulatory compliance are crucial to ensuring an organization's cybersecurity posture is robust and resilient, so in addition to offering Enhanced Backup Services, LigoLab has also partnered with Law & Forensics, a global legal engineering firm dedicated to helping organizations identify vulnerabilities, mitigate risks, and achieve compliance with industry-specific regulations and standards.

-“Law & Forensics is a team of experts that provide a comprehensive suite of cybersecurity audits and assessments tailored to an organization's unique needs and regulatory requirements,” said Kalantaryan, who encouraged all customers interested in learning more to contact LigoLab Support (Support@LigoLab.com).
+“Law & Forensics is a team of experts that provides a comprehensive suite of cybersecurity audits and assessments tailored to an organization's unique needs and regulatory requirements,” said Kalantaryan, who encouraged all customers interested in learning more to contact LigoLab Support (Support@LigoLab.com).

 Best Practices for Ransomware Mitigation